 From the author's notebook

-THIRD STRIKE was another instance where I was honoured to offer a character name to be auctioned off in aid of the Wisconsin Literacy charity at the Bouchercon Mystery Convention in Madison, 2006.
+THIRD STRIKE was another instance where I was honoured to offer a character name to be auctioned off in aid of the Wisconsin Literacy charity at the Bouchercon Mystery Convention in Madison.
 The eventual winning bid came from Terry O'Loughlin and I'm delighted to include Terry in the book.
-The character plays a pretty pivotal role, and once again I've tried to include as many little snippets of Terry's life − interest in football, the law, the four cats, holiday destination − as possible.
+The character plays a pretty pivotal role, and once again I've tried to include as many little snippets of Terry's life—interest in football, the law, the four cats, holiday destination—as possible.
 I even asked for an opinion on what kind of fast car the character ought to drive.
 And I know they say you should never let the truth get in the way of a good story, but mixing fact with fiction in this case was a lot of fun.

 The book is partly set in New York City, where Charlie and Sean have taken up residence after the events of SECOND SHOT.
-Until 2005, we hadn't been to NYC for years, but we went for a visit in June of that year.
-At that time I had no intention of setting a book there, but turning off my brain isn't that easy and I soon found myself jotting down a whole load of my impressions of the place, more out of habit than with research in mind.
+At the time, I had no intention of setting a book there, but turning off my brain isn't that easy and I soon found myself jotting down a whole load of my impressions of the place, more out of habit than with research in mind.
 Those notes came in very useful indeed when I was fleshing out the book.
 Just goes to show, in this job nothing is ever wasted.

 Until the arrangements could be made for them to go home to the UK, my father booked a room for himself and my mother at the Grand Hyatt, which was somewhat more in keeping with his tastes and made me realise I should have questioned who’d chosen his previous hotel.